 We love serving as the Northland’s community foundation.
 We do a lot.
 Sometimes that means we get a lot of questions.
 No worries.
 We love sharing the story of our work—and how you can get involved.

 We’re one of more than 400 community foundations nationwide committed to improving our communities and providing an easy and effective way for donors to impact the places they love.
-Community foundations are tax-exempt public charities serving thousands of people who share a common interest—improving the quality of life in their area.
+Community Foundations are tax-exempt public charities serving thousands of people who share a common interest—improving the quality of life in their area.
 Individuals, families, businesses and organizations can give to and create funds that help their regions meet challenges.

 - Bad River Band of Lake Superior Chippewa, Mashkiiziibii

-- Bois Forte Band of Chippewa, Atisokanigamig
+- Bois Forte Band of Chippewa, Zagaakwaandagowininiwag

 - Fond du Lac Band of Lake Superior Chippewa, Nah-Gah-Chi-Wa-Nong